nelstrom/branflakes/scripts/script.md

 Let's adapt our strategy here.
 Putting a delay in the test increases the chances of our test passing.
 Instead, let's put a delay in the modifier, so as to increase our chances of the test failing.
 For practical purposes, this test now fails every time.

+### Bridging the timelines

+Up until now, our timelines have been independent.
+What if we could link them?
+What if we could make it so that the marble we want to finish last, always finishes last?

-> So suppose that we, we introduce some kind of switch that says, OK, both marbles are going to do their own thing, but one of the marbles is gonna reach a gate, it's gonna stop and that gate is going to open when the other marble reaches its completion.
+Suppose that we introduce some kind of switch in our marble run.
+One of the marbles is gonna reach a gate, which makes it stop.
+And that gate is going to stay closed until the other marble reaches the end of its track.
+Upon which the gate opens, and the stopped marble can continue on its way.
+By doing this, we could guarantee the order in which the marbles finish, rather than leaving it to chance.

+Enter: ember-test-waiters.

+We can fix this timing issue by wrapping the asynchronous portion of our code in a call to `waitForPromise()`, which comes from the ember test waiters package.

+Now the test passes.
+And just to really prove this point, I'm going to artificially increase the delay to something really long: 5 seconds.
+Now it's a very slow test, but it passes!

+Having tested my test, I feel confident that the timing issue is fixed.
+It's safe now to remove the artificial delay.